hughrun/autodidact/to-be-read.md

 * The Vandemonian War / Nick Brodie
 * The revolution of everyday life / Raoul Vaneigem
 * Empire of guns: the violent making fo the Industrial Revolution / Priya Satia
+* Questioning collapse: Human resilience, ecological vulnerability, and the aftermath of empire / McAnamy & Yoffee (eds)